 Geology and hydrology of the Middletown-Odessa Area, Delaware.

-This map shows the surficial geology of New Castle County, Delaware at a scale of 1:100,000.
+This map shows the surficial geology of Kent County, Delaware at a scale of 1:100,000.
 Maps at this scale are useful for viewing the general geologic framework on a county-wide basis, determining the geology of watersheds, and recognizing the relationship of geology to regional or county-wide environmental or land-use issues.
 This map, when combined with the subsurface geologic information, provides a basis for locating water supplies, mapping ground-water recharge areas, and protecting ground and surface water.
-Geologic maps are also used to identify geologic hazards, such as sinkholes and flood-prone areas, to identify sand and gravel resources, and for supporting state, county, and local land-use and planning decisions.